 Back to Supercharge Page

-STEP 10: Continued to take personal inventory and when we were wrong, promptly admitted it.
+Step 10: Continued to take personal inventory and when we were wrong, promptly admitted it.

 Step 10 turns Steps 1–9 into a daily rhythm.
 Each day you will apply what you have learned.
 This Step is about daily maintenance—keeping your side of the street clean so fear, resentment, and pride don’t harden into disconnection.
 For Type 1s, Step 10 at Surrender School is about noticing when perfectionism, judgment, or irritation takes over, and instead choosing honesty, humility, and balance.
 The goal isn’t self-criticism; it’s grace, connection, and freedom to live with integrity and ease.